 All computations on int values are carried without information loss.
 For example, multiplying two 1024-bit values may produce a 2048-bit value (note that concrete representation of int values is not specified). int values can be cast to bit<w> and int<w> values.
 Casting an int value to a fixed-width type will preserve the least-significant bits.
 If the truncation causes significant bits to be lost, the compiler should emit a suitable warning.

 Note: bitwise-operations (|, &, ^, ˜) are not defined for int values.
-Division and modulo are illegal for negative values (the C language does not give a clear semantics to division of signed integers when values are negative).
+Division and modulo are illegal for negative values.

 Variable bit-string operations